Lemon Swiss Roll

 Notes

 This recipe is written using grams as the main measurement.
-If you don't have a scale US cup equivalents are also included.
-Note that these are smaller than metric cups.
+If you don’t have a scale, US cup equivalents are also included.
+Use the toggle on the recipe card.

 Similar Posts